AstrolabeProject/vos/README.md

 If deployment was successful, you will be able to access the VO Server and the Firefly viewer from within a browser on your local machine:

-  Access the VO Server at [http://localhost:8080/dals/](http://localhost:8080/dals/) Access the Firefly viewer at [http://localhost:8888/firefly](http://localhost:8888/firefly)
+ - Access the VO Server at [http://localhost:8080/dals/](http://localhost:8080/dals/)
+  - Access the Firefly viewer at [http://localhost:8888/firefly](http://localhost:8888/firefly)

 ### Access URLs

 The Astrolabe VO Server provides endpoints for data and image metadata retrieval via SCS (Simple Cone Search), SIA (Simple Image Access), and TAP (Table Access Protocol).
-The following URLs may be used by **local** VO clients (since this is, currently, a local server):
+The following URLs may be used by **local** VO clients (since this is, currently, only a local server):

-  SCS for JWST image metadata: http://vos:8080/dals/scs-jwst SCS for the JWST catalog: http://vos:8080/dals/scs-jcat SIA for JWST image metadata: http://vos:8080/dals/sia-jwst TAP for JWST catalog and image metadata: http://vos:8080/dals/tap-jwst
+ - SCS for JWST image metadata: http://vos:8080/dals/scs-jwst
+ - SCS for the JWST catalog: http://vos:8080/dals/scs-jcat
+ - SIA for JWST image metadata: http://vos:8080/dals/sia-jwst
+ - TAP for JWST catalog and image metadata: http://vos:8080/dals/tap-jwst

 ## License